Extremelyd1/HKMP/README.md

 This ID file contains a single integer representing the ID of that skin.
 This ID can then be used in-game to select the skin from the client settings menu.
 Normally, these IDs start at `1` and incrementally increase the more skins you use, but it is possible to manually edit the ID files to use other IDs.

-## Incompatible mods
-This section contains a list of mods that are incompatible with HKMP to various degrees.
-- **Exaltation**: Part of the HKMP UI might become inaccessible due to the Exaltation mod overlapping it with invisible elements.

 ## Contributing
 There are a few ways you can contribute to this project, which are all outlined below.